System Procedure 3.36.1 Academic Programs

 An associate of fine arts degree requires a minimum of 24 credits selected from at least six of the ten goal areas of the Minnesota Transfer Curriculum.
 Requirements for the following disciplines have been adopted.

 Art.
-An associate of fine arts degree in art requires the minimum of 24 credits selected from at least six of the ten goal areas of the Minnesota Transfer Curriculum.
+An associate of fine arts degree in art requires a minimum of 24 credits selected from at least six of the ten goal areas of the Minnesota Transfer Curriculum.

 Creative Writing.
 An associate of fine arts degree in creative writing requires completion of the entire Minnesota Transfer Curriculum with a minimum of 40 credits from all ten goal areas.